Sessions once told Yates: You have to 'say no to president'

 The White House in a scathing statement shot back that Yates had "betrayed" the Department of Justice.

+"Ms. Yates is an Obama Administration appointee who is weak on borders and very weak on illegal immigration," the White House said.

-Yates, an Obama administration holdover, became acting attorney general while the current Senate continues to deliberate on the nomination of Sessions as the nation's top attorney.
+Yates became acting attorney general while the current Senate continues to deliberate on the nomination of Sessions as the nation's top law enforcement attorney.

 The Senate Judiciary Committee is expected to vote Tuesday morning after hearings earlier in the month where Sessions faced two days of tough questioning by Democrats over his past record.